sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

                   wakeup-source;
       };

-   #.
-The label is the descriptive name of the key.
-The string will reflect under /proc/interrupts as:
+   #. label: Descriptive name of the switch node.
+If the MCU GPIO node is setup
+      correctly, the label will appear under /proc/interrupts:

        .. code-block:: console